 Undoubtedly one of the most famous streets in Vienna, Mariahilferstrasse is the largest shopping street in the city.
 If you’re looking to do some shopping in Vienna, this is the place to come.

-It’s a particularly long street that lined with every type of store imaginable and plenty of cafes where you can take a break from your shopping.
+It’s a particularly long street that is lined with every type of store imaginable and plenty of cafes where you can take a break from your shopping.
 Be sure to explore the side roads that stem off from Mariahilferstrasse; there are plenty of boutiques and hidden treasures!

 We’re sure you have a few questions that you want to be answered before your holidays to Vienna.
 So we’ve done our best to answer some of the most frequently asked questions below!